hardikbagaria/stream-deck-nextion/README.md

 ## Wiring

-- Connect the Nextion display to the Arduino Pro Micro:
+- Connect the 4x4 matrix keypad to the Arduino Pro Micro:
-  - Nextion TX to Arduino RX (Pin 0)
+  - Keypad Row Pins to Arduino Pins 2, 3, 4, 5
-  - Nextion RX to Arduino TX (Pin 1)
+  - Keypad Column Pins to Arduino Pins 6, 7, 8, 9
-  - Nextion GND to Arduino GND
+  - Common GND connection
-  - Nextion VCC to Arduino 5V

 ## Software Setup

 1. **Arduino IDE:**
    - Open the `stream_deck.ino` file in the Arduino IDE.
-   - Ensure you have the [Nextion library](https://github.com/itead/ITEADLIB_Arduino_Nextion) installed.
+   - Ensure you have the [Keypad library](https://playground.arduino.cc/Code/Keypad/) installed.
    - Upload the code to your Arduino Pro Micro.

-2. **Nextion Editor:**
-   - Open the `StreamDeck.hmi` file in the Nextion Editor.
-   - Upload the configuration to the Nextion display.

 ## Usage

 - Once the hardware is connected and the software is uploaded, power on the Arduino.
-- The Nextion display will show three buttons.
-- Pressing a button will trigger a corresponding action in the Arduino code (as defined in the `loop()` function).
+- Pressing a button on the 4x4 keypad will trigger a corresponding action in the Arduino code (as defined in the `loop()` function).

 ## Customization

 - You can modify the button actions in the `loop()` function of the Arduino code to perform different tasks as needed.